kaltura/playkit-js-google-tag-manager/docs/guide.md

 | **FULLSCREEN / MAXIMIZE**             | `playkit-icon-maximize`                                              |
 | **FULLSCREEN / MINIMIZE**             | `playkit-icon-minimize`                                              |

-If you want to capture all player control just pass `playkit-icon` class.
+If you want to capture all player controls just pass the `playkit-icon` class.

 ## Full example